lambda-11235/debtTools/README.md

 Additionally, it will give the minimum payment needed to not increase debt, as well as a recommended minimum payment.
-The recommended minimum payment is approximately how much one needs to pay so that a $5 increase in spending results in a reduction of overall payment time by 1 year, which can be changed with the `--delta` flag.
+The recommended minimum payment is approximately how much one needs to pay so that a $1 increase in the principal results in an increase of the total amount paid by $2 (this can be changed with the `--delta` flag).
+Please note this **does not** mean that the total amount paid is twice the principal, given monthly payments it ranges from 38.63% to 44.33% returns for the investor.

 A graph of time to payoff debts versus amount paid can also be shown with the `--graph` option.